-- 1. With the unit off, press and hold the Advance button while pressing and then releasing the On/Off button . - 2.
-Release the advance button when AAA BAB is displayed on the SpO2 and pulse rate displays.
-The clock time currently set in the memory (D4 41 for example) appears briefly in the displays, and then CLr no appears. - 3.
-Data will be automatically downloaded from memory.
+- 1. With the device off, press and hold the Advance/Dimmer button while pressing the ON ( | ) button. - 2.
+Release the Advance/Dimmer button when AAA is displayed on the SpO2 and pulse rate LEDs.
+The clock time currently set in the memory (04 41 for example) appears briefly in the displays and y 07 appears (for example). - Data will be automatically downloaded from memory.
 Data is downloaded at a rate of 20 minutes of collected data per second.
 A 72-hour recording session (the maximum memory saved) is downloaded in approximately 3.5 minutes. - 4.
 After downloading is complete, the device should be shut off before collecting new patient data. - 5.
-The patient data is held in memory as long as the batteries are sufficiently charged.
-(See "Clearing the Memory" section.)
-To clear memory, use the memory clear function.
+The patient data is held in memory until the data is rewritten or the batteries are removed for at least 3 minutes.